bionanoimaging/Scalable-Angular-Spectrum-Method-SAS/README.md

 This image compares the three methods for accuracy.
 ![](example.png)

+The calculation time for Fresnel was 0.04s, the one for SAS around 0.12s.
+But AS takes around 6s because of large padding!

 # Publication and Citation
 For more details about the mathematics and physics behind this method, see this [preprint](https://preprints.opticaopen.org/articles/preprint/Scalable_angular_spectrum_propagation/23498453).
 Please consider citing this, if you find it useful: